xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

       >
       > If you are adding a combination of data files, by default, Katalon defines the relationship of multiple data sources at the test case level as **One** - **One**.
 You can learn more about the relationship between multiple data files here: [Manage test data relationship](https://docs.katalon.com/katalon-studio/docs/combine-multiple-data-sources.html#manage-test-data-relationship).

-  - To specify the data range, double-click on the cell under the **Data Iteration** column of each data files.
+  - To specify the data range, double-click on the cell under the **Data Iteration** column of each data file.
 You can learn more about types of data iteration here: [Modify data range](https://docs.katalon.com/katalon-studio/docs/combine-multiple-data-sources.html#modify-data-range).

 2. In the **Variable Binding** table: